wilburforce83/mindtamer/docs/ARMOR_ART_BIBLE.md

 ---

 ## Class Armor Sets
-Each class receives 3 named sets (Early, Mid, Late).
+Each class receives 13 named sets (Tier n), the same image is used for Tier's 1-6 - early, then 7-12 - mid, the 13 - late (i.e. 3 distinct image sets, but 13 names).
 Each set includes 5 pieces: Head, Chest, Hands, Legs, Feet.
 Accessories are mostly neutral (see below).
 For each set, list: theme, materials, accent color, motif.
 Keep silhouettes distinct and readable at 32×32.

 ### Warden (plate + tabard)